Heartbroken Redditor Forced To Give Up Late Mom's Dog Because He Can't Take Care Of It Properly

 Understanding Grief in the Context of Pet Loss

 The grief experienced from giving up a pet is a significant emotional event that warrants recognition and compassion.
-Research in psychology emphasizes that pet loss can be a profound source of grief, often overlooked by society.
+Pet loss can be a profound source of grief, often overlooked by society.